Hedging and Non-Affirmation: Quantifying LLM Alignment on Questions of Human Rights: Related Work

-Finally, there is relevant normative debate to draw on: Gabriel \cite{gabriel2020artificial} and Kenton \cite{kenton2021alignment} highlight the possibilities of value misalignment, whereby AI systems express values that are at odds with what is expected of them, or what is desirable for the user, a third party, or society at large.
-Kenton \cite{kenton2021alignment} shows how in the context of LLMs, such misalignment can occur intentionally or unintentionally.
+There is also relevant normative debate to draw on: \citeauthor{gabriel2020artificial} [\citeyear{gabriel2020artificial}] and \citeauthor{kenton2021alignment} [\citeyear{kenton2021alignment}] highlight the possibilities of value misalignment, whereby AI systems express values that are at odds with what is expected of them, or what is desirable for the user, a third party, or society at large. \citeauthor{kenton2021alignment} shows how in the context of LLMs, such misalignment can occur intentionally or unintentionally.
 Importantly, prior work considers who has the right to make decisions about what to embed \cite{gabriel2020artificial} and how to embed pluralistic values \cite{sorensen2024value}, \cite{kirk2024prism}.
-While this discussion highlights the need for increased fairness and transparency in determining what LLM outputs should express, this is generally not in reference to universally agreed doctrines such as the UDHR.
+While this discussion highlights the need for increased fairness and transparency in determining what LLM outputs should express, this work does not evaluate adherence to globally ratified doctrines.